 AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) III.
 Professional 1.
 Professional One or fewer Memberships in at Membership in at Values, Attitudes Association professional least two least three and Behaviors Membership association/ organizations, one of organizations, one of organization which may be local which may be local memberships (university) (university) 2.
 Conferences and No professional Attendance in at least Attendance in at least Workshops conferences or on local, state, two local, state, Attended workshops attended national, or national, or international international conference or conference or workshop workshops 3.
-Professional Involved in fewer Involved in at least Involvement in three Engagement than two service, two service, or more service, advocacy, research, or advocacy, research, or advocacy, research, teaching assistant teaching assistant and/or teaching 4.Ethical Practice activities activities assistant activities Rating of 4.5 or above (Practicum Evaluation Remediation Required Rating of below a 4 Rating of 4 or above on all of the elements on all of the elements Form) on any of the AND an average AND an average elements OR an score of at least 80% score of at least 90% NOTE: Elements are average score below on Profession-Wide on Profession-Wide denoted with an 80% in the Competency Ethics Competency Ethics asterisk. assessment of the competency zonies Competency Zumes Profession-Wide Competency Ethics 5.
-Continuous No reflection upon Reflection upon goals In-depth reflection Professional goals from previous from previous year from previous year Development year to inform current and some indication and substantial year goals of progress indication of progress used to inform the design of future goals 6.
-Professional Remediation Required Rating of 4 or above Rating of 4.5 or above Behavior Rating of below a 4 on all of the elements on all of the elements NOTE EL on any of the AND an average AND an average NOTE: Elements are denoted with an elements OR a score below 80% in the score of at least 80% on the Profession score of at least 90% on the Profession asterisk. assessment of the Wide Competency Wide Competency asierisk.
-Profession Wide Professional Values, Professional Values, Competency Attitudes, and Attitudes, and Professional Values, Behaviors Behaviors Attitudes, and Dellaviors Dellaviors Behaviors 7.
-Self-Care Has not developed a Has developed a plan Has a well-developed plan for self-care for self-care and plan of self-care and/or engages in no engages in one or which includes self-care activities more activities of the activities in which the plan candidate engages in regularly AREA TOTA L:/ 14
+Professional Involved in fewer Involved in at least Involvement in three Engagement than two service, two service, or more service, advocacy, research, or advocacy, research, or advocacy, research, teaching assistant teaching assistant and/or teaching activities activities assistant activities 4.Ethical Practice Remediation Required Rating of 4 or above Rating of 4.5 or above (Practicum Evaluation Rating of below a 4 on all of the elements on all of the elements Form) on any of the AND an average AND an average NOTE EL elements OR an score of at least 80% score of at least 90% NOTE: Elements are average score below on Profession-Wide on Profession-Wide denoted with an 80% in the Competency Ethics Competency Ethics asterisk. assessment of the Profession-Wide 5.
+Continuous Competency Ethics Deflection upon coals In doubth mofloation Professional No reflection upon goals from previous Reflection upon goals from previous year In-depth reflection from previous year Development year to inform current and some indication and substantial Development year goals of progress indication of progress year goars of progress used to inform the design of future goals 6.
+Professional Remediation Required Rating of 4 or above Rating of 4.5 or above Behavior Rating of below a 4 on all of the elements on all of the elements 201141101 on any of the AND an average AND an average NOTE: Elements are elements OR a score score of at least 80% score of at least 90% denoted with an below 80% in the on the Profession on the Profession asterisk. assessment of the Wide Competency Wide Competency Profession Wide Professional Values, Professional Values, Competency Attitudes, and Attitudes, and Professional Values, Behaviors Behaviors Attitudes, and Behaviors 7.
+Self-Care Has not developed a Has developed a plan Has a well-developed plan for self-care for self-care and plan of self-care and/or engages in no engages in one or which includes self-care activities more activities of the activities in which the plan candidate engages in regularly 1 AREA TOTA L:/14 men ioin //

 AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) IV.
-Program Evaluation and Feedback 1.
-Strengths and Improvements Candidate failed to provide at least two areas of strength and two areas for improvement for the doctoral program.
-Candidate provided at least two areas of strength and two areas for improvement for the doctoral program.
-Candidate provided more than two areas of strength and more than two areas for improvement for the doctoral program.
-AREA TOTAL:/2 TOTAL CUMULATIVE SCORE:/27
+Program 1.
+Strengths and Candidate failed to Candidate provided at Candidate provided Evaluation and Improvements provide at least two least two areas of more than two areas Feedback areas of strength and two areas for improvement for the doctoral program. strength and two areas for improvement for the doctoral program. of strength and more than two areas for improvement for the doctoral program.
+AREA TOTA L:/2 TOTAL CUM ULATIVE SCORE: / 27 • •

 DISCIPLINE SPECIFIC KNOWLEDGE COURSES

-Course Name Grade Obtained Mark X if course
+Course Name Grade Obtained Mark X if course was retaken

-was retaken

 PSY 8147 - Theories of Measurement

 PSY 8225 - Social Aspects of Behavior

-I have received feedback on my progress in the program as well as in the attainment of the requ profession-wide competencies.
-Candidate Signature Date Copies of the completed evaluation form shows Faculty should keep a copy of this document uld be provided to the student and the program office. for their records.
+I have received feedback on my progress in the profession-wide competencies. ne program as well as in the attainment of the requisite Candidate Signature Date Copies of the completed evaluation form shows Faculty should keep a copy of this document ald be provided to the student and the program office. for their records.
 Faculty Signature